 As a real estate professional, you might be an estate agent, broker, or real estate manager.
 You might oversee a client’s portfolio of commercial properties or handle the logistics and promotional activities required for selling a house.
-Promoting yourself, your client’s properties, and providing top-quality customer service are all key in real estate.
+Promoting yourself, and your client’s properties, and providing top-quality customer service are all key in real estate.

 4. Customer relations

 Customer relations is all about building positive and trusting relationships with customers and clients.
-As a customer relationship manager, you’ll be in charge of building and maintaining profitable relationships, resolving complaints, expanding the customer base, and strategising how best to compete with rival brands.
+As a customer relationship manager, you’ll be in charge of building and maintaining profitable relationships, resolving complaints, expanding the customer base, and strategizing how best to compete with rival brands.

 5. Marketing and Brand Management

 A role in marketing or brand management focuses on successfully promoting a company’s products or services.
-As a manager, you might be tasked with analysing brand positioning and consumer insights, managing marketing campaigns, or devising go-to-market strategies.
+As a manager, you might be tasked with analyzing brand positioning and consumer insights, managing marketing campaigns, or devising go-to-market strategies.

 Luxury brands offer unique, premium experiences and outstanding personal service to promote a high-quality, expensive image.
 Working in luxury brand management could see you working in diverse industries from cars to wine, spa resorts to fashion.
-You might lead the creative process for a product, manage marketing campaigns, or analyse pricing and profitability.
+You might lead the creative process for a product, manage marketing campaigns, or analyze pricing and profitability.

 7. Management consulting